(for a pdf version with working links please go here)

 Isaiah then describes a mystery nation to which messengers go.
 A riddle describes the nation.

-“Go, swift messengers, to a nation tall and smooth of skin,
+“Go, swift messengers, to a nation tall and smooth of skin, To a people terrible from their beginning onward, A nation powerful and treading down, Whose land the rivers divide.”
+(Isaiah 18:2 NKJ)

 The above translation does not accurately interpret the Hebrew.
 Using a CD ROM of the Hebrew Masoretic Text, I exhaustively cross-referenced, via computer, each word that describes the mystery nation.
 Here is a better description: